yuki/yukibook.cls/README.md

 # yukibook.cls
 **yukibook.cls** is a LaTeX class to create textbooks with some custom features.
 See the file yukibook.pdf to see an example of what you can do with this class.

+## DEPRECATED

+> [!CAUTION]
+> This class has been deprecated and will not be updated anymore.
+I have moved all important features from this class into my [Pandoc Template](https://github.com/yuki/pandoc-templates/).

 ## How to use the class
 You can see the the file **yukibook.tex** to see how to use the class.
 This is the minimum file: